-Windsor with kids - stone and Lego construction
+Windsor with kids - Castles in stone and Lego

 Virtual world travel is also possible in Lego form from Big Ben in London to Moscow’s St Basil’s.
 Practically educational.

-So, a rainy theme park/history combo – something for everyone!
+So, a theme park/history combo – something for everyone!

 This year was to have been large.
 Child 1’s birthday was to be at Disneyland, California.
 When that whole plan was Covid-binned, his plan B was to suggest Legoland Windsor which had just opened instead.
 Crowds and shared fairground rides might not be ideal in these virus-filled times but it was outdoors, they would surely have a pretty stringent cleaning plan and maybe smaller queues?
 We went for it.
 Especially as its only £33 pp at the minute – bargain.
 Windsor with kids became plan B.